MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 ##### 1.2.1 Add the using statement for Mobile Center Distribute

-dd the appropriate namespaces befor eyou get started with using our APIs.
+Add the appropriate namespaces before you get started with using our APIs.

 * **Xamarin.iOS** - Open your `AppDelegate.cs` and add the lines below the existing using statements
 * **Xamarin.Android** - Open your `MainActivity.cs` and add the lines below the existing using statements